pingcap/docs/op-guide/tidb-config-file.md

 ### `compatible-kill-query`

-+ Set "kill" statement to be MySQL compatible
++ To set the "kill" statement to be MySQL compatible
 + Default: false
 + In TiDB, the behavior of "kill xxx" is not compatible with MySQL.
-Only when you are executing "kill tidb xxx" will a query be killed.
-If `compatible-kill-query` is set to true, the "kill xxx" will be compatible with MySQL, so no additional "tidb" is need.
+A query is killed only when you are executing "kill tidb xxx".
+If `compatible-kill-query` is set to true, the "kill xxx" is compatible with MySQL, so no additional "tidb" is needed.

 ## Log